A Local's Epic Bali Bucket List - 50 Things to Do

 Take part in sacred rituals at Tirta Empul Temple, Ubud

+Ubud is one of the best places to visit in Indonesia, which means it has many great attractions to visit.
 Pura Tirta Empul is not only known for its ancient architecture and the intriguing legend behind the construction.
-This Hindu temple is known for its holy water as well, where locals perform purification rituals.
+This Hindu temple is also known for its holy water, where locals perform purification rituals.

 Observe monkeys at the Sacred Monkey Forest Sanctuary, Ubud